george-0-huang/visio/README.md

 ## Getting Started

-    This project provide the source code to produce a software : produce.exe , which enable finance team to define or update a JSON based rule to drive the software to generate the rule-based price.
+    This project provide the source code to produce a software : product.exe , which enable finance team to define or update a JSON based rule to drive the software to generate the rule-based price.

     The instructions below will cover the steps to build the project on windows 10 system to produce the binary